FakeACat/EliteCostFix/README.md

 This achieves what I believe was the intended behaviour - introducing gilded elites to the tier 1 elite pool starting at stage 3.
 There may be a better way to do this but considering how much harder this issue makes the game, I wanted to get this out fairly quick.

-Message me (a cats) on discord if this mod has any problems :)
+Message me (acats) on discord if this mod has any problems :)